dinvincible98/Jackal_ROS_Noetic_Bringup/README.md

 #### 6. Setting up ROS between Jackal and remote PC
 To let your Jackal and PC share a ROS master, you need to set up ROS_MASTER_URI and ROS_HOSTNAME environment on both Jackal and remote pc.

-Add this file to Jackal's ~/.bashrc:
+Add this file to Jackal:
 * [setup_jackal.bash](https://github.com/dinvincible98/Jackal_ROS_Noetic_Bringup/blob/main/setup_jackal.bash)

-Add this file to remote pc's ~/.bashrc:
+Add this file to remote pc:
 * [setup_laptop.bash](https://github.com/dinvincible98/Jackal_ROS_Noetic_Bringup/blob/main/setup_laptop.bash)
-* #### Note: Remeber to source those files whenever you open a new terminal(source setup_jackal if on jackal, source setup_laptop if on remote pc)
+* #### Important note: Remeber to source those files whenever you open a new terminal(source setup_jackal.bash if on jackal, source setup_laptop.bash if on remote pc).
+Or you can add those two files to each's ~/.bashrc if you think it is more conveninent(However if you are not only using Jackal, this way is not recommended).
 #### 7. Final setup for Jackal specifics
 Those are key steps to get Jackal up and running by setting up all undocumented intricates implemented by Clearpath on a Jacakl image.